 I’ve written about it in my therapy manual Building Verbal Imitation Skills in Toddlers.

 For example, if a nonverbal child learns to use a gesture or two, teach more gestures instead of pushing for words.
 If a child has learned to use a sound effect, teach him more sounds, not words.

-Listen for more examples in the show!
+Listen to more examples in the show!

 Sign Up for your Free eBook

 Subscribe to the Podcast in iTunes